programming-in-th/grader/README.md

 Of course, the checker script is passed to itself as the 0-th argument, but it can be safely ignored.

 The checker must then write two lines to standard output.
 The first line denotes whether or not the user should receive the "Correct" verdict on the test case.
 If "Correct" is printed, then the user will be judged as "Correct" on the test case.
 Otherwise, if "Incorrect" is printed, then the user will received a "Wrong Answer" verdict.
-The second line must include a floating-point number indicating the user's score (*as a percentage*) on the test case.
-If the "Correct" verdict is given on the first line, then any score within the range [0, 100] is valid.
+The second line must include a floating-point number indicating the user's score on the test case.
+If the "Correct" verdict is given on the first line, then any real-numbered score is valid.
 Otherwise, if the "Incorrect" verdict is given on the first line, then the checker must print 0 on the second line.
 Finally, on the last line, the checker can **optionally** output a message describing the result of the test case.

 For example,